Skip to main content

 A

-Airdrop: Free distribution of cryptocurrencies or tokens to users as a promotional strategy or reward.
+Airdrop: Free distribution of cryptocurrencies or tokens to users as a promotional or reward strategy.

-Digital Asset: Representation of value in digital format stored in a blockchain, such as cryptocurrencies, tokens and NFTs.
+Digital Asset: A representation of value in digital form stored on a blockchain, such as cryptocurrencies, tokens and NFTs.

-Consensus Algorithm: Protocol that allows participants in a blockchain to agree on the state of the network without the need for a central authority.
-Examples: Proof of Work (PoW) and Proof of Stake (PoS).
+Consensus Algorithm: A protocol that allows blockchain participants to agree on the state of the network without a central authority.
+Examples include Proof of Work (PoW) and Proof of Stake (PoS).

 Altcoin: Any cryptocurrency other than Bitcoin.
-Example: Ethereum, Solana, Cardano.
+Examples include Ethereum, Solana and Cardano.

 B

-Blockchain: A decentralised ledger database where transactions are recorded using a triple entry system, with the decentralised network acting as a trusted third party.
+Blockchain: A decentralised accounting database in which transactions are recorded using a triple-entry system, with the decentralised network acting as a trusted third party.

-Block Explorer: An online tool that allows you to view transactions, addresses and blocks within a public blockchain.
+Block Explorer: An online tool that allows users to view transactions, addresses and blocks within a public blockchain.

 C

-Centralised Exchange (CEX): Cryptocurrency exchange platform managed by a centralised entity.
+Centralized Exchange (CEX): A cryptocurrency exchange operated by a centralised entity.

-Cold Wallet: Cryptocurrency storage device that is not connected to the internet, providing greater security against cyber attacks.
+Cold Wallet: A cryptocurrency storage device that is not connected to the internet.

-Smart Contract: Autonomous programme stored in a blockchain that automatically executes agreements when certain predefined conditions are met.
+Smart Contract: An autonomous program stored on a blockchain that automatically executes agreements when predefined conditions are met.

-Cryptography: The science that studies the encoding and protection of information to guarantee its confidentiality, integrity and authenticity in blockchain.
+Cryptography: The science of encoding and protecting information to ensure confidentiality, integrity and authenticity.

-Cryptocurrency: A blockchain-based digital asset that can be used as a medium of exchange.
-Example: Bitcoin, Ethereum.
+Cryptocurrency: A blockchain-based digital asset that may be used as a medium of exchange.

 D

-DAO (Decentralised Autonomous Organisation): Entity governed by smart contracts instead of a traditional hierarchical structure.
+DAO (Decentralised Autonomous Organization): An organisation governed by smart contracts rather than a traditional hierarchical structure.

-DApps (Decentralised Applications): Applications that work on blockchain without the need for central servers.
+DApps (Decentralised Applications): Applications that run on blockchain networks without central servers.

-DeFi (Decentralised Finance): Ecosystem of blockchain-based financial services without traditional intermediaries.
+DeFi (Decentralised Finance): An ecosystem of blockchain-based financial services without traditional intermediaries.

-DEX (Decentralised Exchange): Cryptocurrency exchange platform that operates without intermediaries, allowing direct trading between users through smart contracts.
+DEX (Decentralised Exchange): A decentralised trading platform that enables direct peer-to-peer trading through smart contracts.

 E

-Ethereum: A decentralised blockchain platform that allows for the execution of smart contracts and decentralised applications (DApps).
+Ethereum: A decentralised blockchain platform that enables the execution of smart contracts and decentralised applications.

-Exchange: A platform where cryptocurrencies and tokens can be bought, sold and exchanged.
+Exchange: A platform where cryptocurrencies and tokens can be bought, sold or exchanged.

 F

-Fork: Change in the rules of a blockchain that can create a new version of it.
-Example: Bitcoin Cash emerged from a fork of Bitcoin.
+Fork: A change in the rules of a blockchain protocol that may result in a new version of the blockchain.

 G